IUPAC-InChI/InChI/INCHI-1-TEST/README.md

 (`InChI=1S/` to `InChI=1B/`) and InChIKey flag — metal-free organics included — and
 a byte comparison would mark an entire dataset as changed.

-Campaign runs therefore store the raw result (full InChI, key, exit code) but compare the InChI *body* plus a failure flag, where failure means `exit >= 2` or an empty InChI.
+Campaign runs therefore store the raw result (full InChI, key, exit code) and decide at comparison time what counts as a match.
+A run that passes `--compare=prefix-insensitive` compares the InChI *body* plus a failure flag, where failure means `exit >= 2` or an empty InChI.
 Exit code 1 is a warning, and a metal disconnection always warns, so treating it as failure would misclassify most of the structures of interest.
 The differences the comparison ignores are counted and logged as `prefix_only`, `key_only`, `warning_only` and `both_failed`.

+Leniency is opted into per run and is **not** implied by `--run-tag`.
+Run C is tagged — it reads Run A's tagged reference — but it is the control, so it keeps the default `--compare=exact`.
+A prefix-insensitive Run C could not see a changed prefix, InChIKey or warning level, which is exactly the version drift it exists to catch, and it would still print that the working tree reproduces the baseline.

+`--inchi-api-parameters` requires `--run-tag`, because options change the output but not the reference filename: an untagged reference run would otherwise overwrite the canonical `<shard>.regression_reference.sqlite` that ordinary regression runs read.

 Differences are then classified against the baseline's `-RecMet` output.
 The old code breaks bonds to metals by two routes and `-RecMet` only reverses one of